viking2917/cordova-plugin-jitsi/README.md

 `cordova plugin add https://github.com/sumeetchhetri/cordova-plugin-jitsi`

 ## iOS Installation

+(if you get an error about unsupported architectures, be sure to install the contents of 'BuildPhases RunScript.txt' (https://github.com/viking2917/cordova-plugin-jitsi/blob/master/BuildPhases%20%20RunScript.txt) as a Run Script under Build Phases).

 (actually, not sure this is true any more) On iOS/Xcode you will need to manually specify the WebRTC and JitsiMeet frameworks manually to be embedded.

 Example of how to select them here: https://github.com/seamlink-dev/cordova-plugin-jitsi-meet/blob/master/xcode-ios-framework-embed-example.png